ybhbingo/MMFi_dataset/README.md

 ## Introduction

 MM-Fi is the first multi-modal non-intrusive 4D human pose estimation dataset with 27 daily or rehabilitation action categories for high-level wireless human sensing tasks.
 MM-Fi consists of over 320k synchronized frames of five modalities from 40 human subjects in four domains.
-The annotations include 2D/3D human pose keypoints, 3D position, 3D dense pose, and the category of action.
+The annotations include 2D/3D human pose keypoints, 3D position, 3D dense pose, and the category of action. **It is published in NeurIPS 2023 Datasets and Benchmarks Track**.

 For more details and demos about MMFi dataset, please refer to _**[[Project Page]](https://ntu-aiot-lab.github.io/mm-fi)**_ and _**[[Paper]](https://arxiv.org/abs/2305.10345).**_